keeto/just-promises/README.md

 The fulfilled and the fail callbacks are called when the promise is fulfilled or failed, respectively.
 Progress handlers are, consciously, ignored for now.

-There is only one "utility" method included in the main library called `join`.
+There is only one "utility" method included in the main library called `pipe`.
 This method can be used to pipe the results of one promise to another.

 	var promiseA = new Promise();
 	promiseA.then(function(value) {